Best Singapore Business Structure for Startups 2026: Pte Ltd, LLP or Sole Proprietorship?

 Yes, subject to MOM's salary and COMPASS requirements via the Employment Pass scheme.

-The information provided on this page is for general informational purposes only and should not be relied upon as legal, immigration, financial, or professional advice.
+Important Disclaimer: The information provided on this website is for general informational purposes only and does not constitute formal legal, tax, financial, or corporate advisory advice.
 While Terra Advisory Services Pte.
-Ltd. endeavours to keep the content accurate and current, Singapore government policies, regulations, fees, and procedures may change at any time without prior notice.
+Ltd. endeavors to keep the content accurate and current, Singapore and Malaysian government policies, regulations, fees, and procedures change frequently and without prior notice.
+Readers should verify details directly with official government authorities (such as ACRA, MOM, SSM, and LHDN) before taking action.
+For advice tailored to your specific business circumstances, please contact Terra Advisory Services.